[HISTORY: Adopted by the Town Board of the Town of Grand Island 11-16-2015 by L.L. No. 14-2015. Amendments noted where applicable.]

 To collect and evaluate information about significant historic, architectural, and cultural landmarks within the Town.

-To make recommendations to the Town Board on acceptance or donation of facade easements and development rights; the acquisition of facade easements and development rights or other interests in real property as necessary to carry out the purposes of this act.
+To make recommendations to the Town Board on acceptance or donation of facade easements and development rights and the acquisition of facade easements and development rights or other interests in real property as necessary to carry out the purposes of this chapter.

 To increase public awareness of the value of historic, cultural and architectural preservation by developing and participating in education programs.